zilongqiu/santa-bucket/README.md

 Don't hesitate to ask him everything you want!

+## Startup

+1. Simply execute the script `bash ./start.sh` and wait for the services to be started (described bellow in the section `Docker services`)
+2. Congratulations! :tada: The API is accessible at `http://localhost:8080/`.

+## Documentation

+A documentation of the API is available at `http://localhost:8080/api/doc`. <br />

 ## Docker services

 | Image | Version | Port | Name  | Description |